v3gahax/CredMaster/README.md

 When using `--proxy`, AWS credentials are not required.
 The tool will route all requests through the specified proxy instead of creating AWS API gateways.

+**Proxy Retry Logic**: CredMaster includes automatic retry logic for proxy 503/502 errors.
+Use `--proxy-retries N` to set the number of retries (default: 3).
+This helps handle temporary proxy service issues.

 This tool requires AWS API access keys for FireProx mode, a walkthrough on how to acquire these keys can be found here: https://bond-o.medium.com/aws-pass-through-proxy-84f1f7fa4b4b

 All other usage details can be found [on the wiki](https://github.com/knavesec/CredMaster/wiki/Usage)